ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 When using `autograd`, the forward pass over your network will define a computational graph; nodes in the graph will be Tensors, and edges will be functions that produce the output Tensors.
 Backpropagating through this graph then allows you to easily compute gradients.

-PyTorch Variables have the same API as PyTorch Tensors: (almost) any operation that you can perform on a Tensor also works on Variables; the difference is that while using Variables, PyTorch defines a computational graph, allowing you to automatically compute gradients.

 Here's a quick snippet on how we go about using Autograd & Variables:

 ```python